 Fees for 2017/18 entry

 £17,500 full-time; £8,750 part-time

 UK/EU students can opt to pay in six equal monthly instalments: the first instalment is payable on enrolment and the remaining five by Direct Debit or credit/debit card.

 Overseas students can opt to pay in two instalments: 60% on enrolment, and 40% in January for students who commence their course in September (or the remaining 40% in March for selected courses that start in January).

-- A UK First or 2:1 Honours degree (or equivalent internationall recognised qualification) in Economics,Finance, Banking, Accounting, Mathematical or scientific subject areas with evidence of some study of corporate finance, international finance & securities, banking or economics.
+- A UK 2:2 Honours degree (or equivalent international recognised qualification) in Economics,Finance, Banking, Accounting, Mathematical or scientific subject areas with evidence of some study of corporate finance, international finance & securities, banking or economics.

-- Applicants with 2:2 degree in the specified subject area will be considered on an individual basis provided they achieved high grades in core subjects. e.g. maths/stats/econometrics/finance.
+- Applicants with 2.2 degrees not in the specified subject area will be considered on an individual basis by the Admissions Tutor provided they achieved high grades in core subjects. e.g. maths, stats, econometrics, finance.